kbase/execution_engine2/docs/adrs/004-SplitAndAggregate.md

 8) The *Job Manager* returns the reference to the results of the *Report Job*

 Pros/Cons
-* `-` Addresses the deadlocking issue, UI still broken for regular runs and batch runs if we re-use KBP
-* `-` Have to rewrite all apps that use KBP to use this new paradigm
+* `+` On an as needed basis, would have to rewrite apps that use KBP to use this new paradigm
-* `-` Will have to upload data and download data more times as no computation is done in the *Job Manager*
 * `+` All KBP jobs can run on a small subset of machines, deadlock issue is fixed
 * `+` No changes to ee2 required
+* `-` Will have to upload data and download data more times as no computation is done in the *Job Manager*
+* `-` Addresses the deadlocking issue, UI still broken for regular runs and batch runs if we re-use KBP

 ### Modify Apps to do only local submission by remove KBP, and moving the job